HSAFoundation/CLOC/README.md

 	out[num] = in[num] + 1;
 }
 ```
-The host program includes the header file "hw.h".
 The -c option of snack.sh will call the gcc compiler and create
-the object file and the header file.
-Without -c you get the
+the object file and the header file "hw.h" required to build
+the host program.
+Without -c you get the generated c code hw.snackwrap.c
-generated c code hw.snackwrap.c and the header file.
-The header file
+and the header file.
+The header file has the function prototypes
-has function prototypes for all kernels declared in the .cl file.
+for all kernels declared in the .cl file.
+Use this command to
-Use this command to compile the hw.cl file with snack.sh.
+compile the hw.cl file with snack.sh.

 ```
 /opt/amd/cloc/bin/snack.sh -c hw.cl